-IDEA requires that the student and parent be notified of the age of majority rule one year prior to the student reaching 18 years of age.
-At the time the student turns 18, he/she will be recognized as an adult under California Education Code and will be able to exercise parent rights as provided for by federal and state law.
-It may be impossible for a student with exceptional needs to exercise his/her rights.
-If this is the case, the student may designate another person to approve and execute school programs or the student's parents can apply for a traditional or limited conservatorship.
+IDEA requires that the child and parent be notified of the age of majority rule one year prior to the child reaching 18 years of age.
+At the time the child turns 18, he/she will be recognized as an adult under California Education Code and will be able to exercise educational rights as provided for by federal and state laws.
+It may be impossible for a child with a disability to exercise his/her rights.
+If this is the case, the child may designate another person to approve and execute school programs or the child's parents can apply for a traditional or limited conservatorship.